la2050/archive/_projects/2016/building-community-and-reducing-organic-waste-via-community-compost-hubs-throughout-la-county.md

   empowering and healing, and that Los Angeles needs just this.
 Composting is a beautiful, regenerative process that is collaborative, self-giving, and exemplifies the type of city we want to embody.
+Please explain how you will define and measure success for your project.​: >- The success of L.A.
+Compost will be measured by pounds of organics diverted from landfills, community involvement, attendance at workshops, finished compost/seedlings given back to the local community, and community feedback.

+  Organics diverted from landfill: Scales, journals, and visual trackers have been placed at all our hubs and residents will continue to weigh and track the organics they deposit in our compost systems.

+  Community involvement and attendance at workshop: Our current diversion logs show how many people are visiting our hubs and using the compost bins weekly.
+  By taking attendance at our monthly workshops, we will be able to measure the overall interest from the local community surrounding each hub.

+  Distribute finished compost and seedlings to local community: The compost created at each hub will be weighed, recorded, and distributed to local growers.
+By providing this compost to local growers, individuals will have the starting block to grow their own healthy food.
+Along with distributing finished compost, seedling starters are made using old newspaper and finished compost.
+We will continue to keep track of how many seedlings are made and given away each month using the same method as our diversion tracking system.

+  Community Feedback: Community message boards will be used at specific hubs to address specific needs.
+Quarterly surveys will be emailed to all those engaged with the compost hubs and surveys will be given out at all workshops and workdays.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/building-community-and-reducing-organic-waste-via-community-compost-hubs-throughout-la-county/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4893873855741-team90.jpg
 organization_name: LA Compost